-Even more, you need to be able to understand the link between financial information and the performance of a business.
+Furthermore, you need the analytical skills to be able to understand the link between financial information and the performance of a business.

-Problem-solving and an eye for detail are other prized qualities of successful accountants.
-You should enjoy solving mathematical puzzles, as well as be able to spot inconsistencies.
+Problem-solving and an eye for detail are other prized soft skills of successful accountants.
+Therefore, you should enjoy solving mathematical puzzles, as well as know how to spot inconsistencies.

-Logic should be one of your strongest points, as you’ll be earning your living analyzing financial data and drawing conclusions based on it.
+Logic and critical thinking should be among your strongest points, as you’ll be earning your living analyzing financial data and drawing conclusions based on it.

-Don’t overlook the general perspective though – the main strength of an accountant is their ability to help a business owner turn their broad vision into reality.
+Don’t overlook the general perspective though – the main strength of accountancy is the ability to help a business owner turn their broad vision into reality.

 There’s a reason why every accounting qualification includes an ethics component: your clients need to be able to trust you.
 Moral integrity is a must when handling other people’s finances.